emperorofmars/fix_vrc_fingers/readme.md

 * Optionally tweak the `Factor` value.
 * Upload to VRChat!

+Note, this will add 30 VRC Rotation Constraints to your avatar, and may negatively impact your avatar's performance rating.

 ![](./Docs~/Example.png)

 Alternatively, you can also apply the fix manually.
 To do so, open the utility under `Tools` → `Fix VRC Fingers (For Valve Index Controllers)`.
 Drag the avatar's root GameObject in, optionally tweak the `Factor` value, and hit the `Fix` button.